FarronF/limerick-council-meetings/meetings/2022/03/24-Monthly Meeting of the Municipal District of Cappamore-Kilmallock/Minutes  - Monthly Meeting of the Municipal District of Cappamore-Kilmallock - 17th February 2022.md

 A full presentation on the Dereliction & Vacancy Initiative will be provided to the March

-meeting of Cappamore/Kilmallock Municipal District.--- 14.
+meeting of Cappamore/Kilmallock Municipal District.
+---
+14.

 Question submitted by Councillor Mitchell